WLOGSolutions/RSuite/docs/basic_workflow.md

                4 File(s)            528 bytes
 ```

-In folder `R` there are master scripts - that are execution scripts in our project.
-R Suite by default creates exemplary script `R\master.R`
+In the `R` directory there are master scripts - these are execution scripts in our project.
+R Suite by default creates an exemplary script `R\master.R`

 ```R
 # Detect proper script_path (you cannot use args yet as they are build with tools in set_env.r)